trueos/build/README.md

 **Note:** For any "*.img" file that is created, this process will also generate *.sha256 and *.md5 checksum files as well.

 Optional inputs (environment variables):
+* **SIGNING_KEY** : This is the private key which should be used to sign the IMG file once it is built.
+   * This will also create a "pubkey.pem" file in the output dir which contains the public key for the signature verification
 * **VMPOOLNAME** : Create/use a temporary ZFS pool with this name for the VM build environment.
    * Default Value: "vm-gen-pool"